What is civil engineering?

 There are many jobs available within the discipline of civil engineering, such as building surveyor, structural engineer, water engineer, nuclear engineer and transport planner among others.

 Graduates can generally work across a range of sectors particularly in construction, infrastructure development, consultancy and planning.
-Opportunities are also available globally.
+Opportunities are available globally and many countries that are focusing on improving their infrastructure will be actively looking to recruit civil engineering graduates.

 Further study is usually required to receive chartered status and to hone specialised skills in one particular sector of civil engineering.